 Student seeking an ASEAN scholarship must;

-1. Apply first to ONE of the following Polytechnique Montréal program by the deadline (if any);
+Choose first one of the following Polytechnique Montréal program by the deadline (if any);

-1. Apply after to the ASEAN scholarship by following the guidelines and filling out the on-line application form available on the following link before March 10, 2024.
+Apply after to the ASEAN scholarship by following the guidelines and filling out the on-line application form available on the following link before March 17, 2025 at 11:59 PM (EST).

 IMPORTANT NOTE: An application to one of our study/research programs does not imply an automatic application to the ASEAN scholarship!
 To be considered for the ASEAN scholarship, it's MANDATORY to fill the "ASEAN Application Form" on the link provided above, before the deadline.